 Are half-term breaks in the UK permitted?

-Families planning a half-term staycation must follow a series of coronavirus-related rules.
+The introduction of the three-tier system in England means there is different travel advice for different areas of the country.

-Here the PA news agency looks at what restrictions are in place for people embarking on a holiday within the UK.
+With half-term approaching, the PA news agency looks at the current restrictions in place for those planning a staycation.

 There are no restrictions on how far you are allowed to travel for a holiday.

+But, similarly to Wales, First Minister Nicola Sturgeon said the Scottish Government is considering a travel ban for visitors from high-risk areas within the UK.

-But residents in the central belt of the country are advised to “think carefully about whether they need to travel outside of the region they live in”.
+Residents in the central belt of Scotland are advised to “think carefully about whether they need to travel outside of the region they live in”.

 You can only stay in self-catered accommodation such as caravans, apartments and holiday cottages with your own household.